Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means meeting the requirements or being suitable for a particular purpose.
-The phrase uses "bill" figuratively to mean expectations, not a literal invoice.
+The idiom uses "bill" figuratively to mean expectations, not a literal invoice.

 Origin: